Subliminal Probing for Private Information via EEG-Based BCI Devices: Experiments

 \subsection{Experimental Protocol}

 After the setup described above, the participants were asked to try to remain relaxed for the entire duration of the experiments.
 The interaction with the participants was kept as short and concise as possible.
-There were four parts to the complete experiment, two parts pertained to a counting task discussed below, and the other two tasks involved observing videos.
-Figure~\ref{fig_ExpProtocol} semantically shows the four parts on a timeline for better understanding.
-The experiment lasted approximately one hour including setup.
+There were four parts to the complete experiment, two parts pertained to a counting task discussed below, and the other task involved observing videos.
+Figure~\ref{fig_ExpProtocol} semantically shows the parts on a timeline for better understanding.
 The following sections give details of each part of the experiment.

-{\bf Counting I and II:} In these parts of the experiment, the participant was presented with a randomly permuted sequence of numbers from 0 to 10.
+\myparagraph{Counting I and II} In these parts of the experiment, the participant was presented with a randomly permuted sequence of numbers from 0 to 10.
 Each number except 1 appeared exactly 16 times.
 The digit 1 could appear anywhere between 14-18 times, chosen uniformly at random.
 The participant was asked to count the number of occurrences of the number 1.
-Each stimulus lasted for 250 ms, and pauses between stimuli were randomly chosen to be between 250 ms and 375~ms long.
+Each stimulus lasted for 250~ms, and pauses between stimuli were randomly chosen to be between 250~ms and 375~ms long.
 At the end of this step of the experiment, the participants were asked for their count to check for correctness.
 This part of the experiment lasted for about 2 minutes.
 It was carried out in the beginning of the experiment (counting I) and at the end (counting II).
 These counting tasks are standard tasks used to calibrate BCI devices to users to ensure correct functionality of BCI applications.